Why Web Viewer 2.0 Blocks Some Links

 Content-Security-Policy: frame-ancestors 'self' https://1990quebec.com;

-If your policy already includes Microsoft domains, you may still need to add the exact Web Viewer production host.
-For example, this is close but incomplete:
+If your policy already includes Microsoft domains, add Web Viewer to the same list.

 Content-Security-Policy: frame-ancestors 'self' https://*.office.com https://*.microsoft365.com;